Nagbabagang Luha

 Nagbabagang Luha (lit.
-'Smoldering Tears') is a 1988 Filipino romantic drama film directed by Ishmael Bernal and produced by Regal Films, adapted from the "komik" of the same name by Elena Patron.
-It stars Lorna Tolentino, Gabby Concepcion, Richard Gomez, and Alice Dixson.
-The film was released on July 7, 1988.
+'Smoldering Tears') is a 1988 Filipino romantic drama film directed by Ishmael Bernal from a screenplay written by Raquel Villavicencio, adapted from the "komiks serial" of the same name written by Elena M. Patron and serialized under Superstar Komiks.
+It stars Lorna Tolentino, Gabby Concepcion, Richard Gomez, Alice Dixson, Gloria Romero, and Honey Mae Ledesma in her first and only cinematic role.

-Plot
+Produced and distributed by Regal Films, the film was theatrically released on July 7, 1988.

+Synopsis

-A couple, Alex, a businessman and Maita get a divorce after eight years of marriage as their marriage turns cold.
-They both love their only child Yeye a daughter, greatly and fight for her custody.
-The custody is given to the mother, but Alex takes her with him to the States.
+A couple, Alex, a businessman, and Maita get a divorce after eight years of marriage as their marriage turns cold.
+They both love their only child Yeye, a daughter, greatly and fight for her custody.
+The custody is given to the mother, but Alex takes her with him to the United States.
 Maita asks her sister Cielo to pick up her daughter from Alex.
-The two sisters' plan fails when Alex confesses his true feelings for his sister in-law and the two fall madly in love.
+The two sisters' plan fails when Alex confesses his true feelings for his sister-in-law and the two fall madly in love.
 Then Maita goes to get her daughter by herself.
 Circumstances become more complicated when Alex's mother interferes.